lcthang/seedly_assignment/README.md

-# Seedly Assignment
+# Community Platform
-This is a take-home assignment from Seedly.
+This handles commands on Community Platforms such as Seedly.

 For this assignment, technologies are used as follows:
 - Ruby: programming language